 What OOO also does, that is helpful to this thesis specifically, is provide a theoretical framework and terminology for considering object boundaries, i.e., what separates one object from another, whilst also detailing what it takes for an object to become a different object.
 As this thesis discusses and focuses on animals specifically as objects, this introduction must therefore define and elucidate what is meant by the terms ‘animal’ and ‘object’.
-This will be achieved through a brief examination of the term ‘speciesism’, Derrida’s work The Animal That Therefore I Am, the term ‘speciesism’, and Deleuze and Guattari’s essay ‘Becoming Animal’.
-This is followed by a short discussion of the term ‘essentialism’, Heidegger’s concept of ‘thingness’, and the philosophy that underpins this thesis as a whole: Graham Harman’s Object-Orientated Ontology (OOO).
-This introduction will then go intodiscuss Harman’s philosophy, and its terminology, (as it appears in The Quadruple Object) in more detail.

-I. Theoretical Framework
+II.
+Defining ‘Human’, ‘Animal’ and ‘Object’

+i.
+The Difference Between ‘Human’ and ‘Animal’

 Whilst defining the terms ‘human’ and ‘animal’ may at first appear straightforward, it is more complex than simply providing the relevant dictionary definitions.
 Indeed, the definition in the Oxford English Dictionary (OED) for ‘human’ is particularly unhelpful: ‘A human being, a person; a member of the species Homo sapiens or other (extinct) species of the genus Homo’.
 Their definition for ‘animal’ is only marginally more useful, and interestingly includes humans in its explanation: ‘A living organism which feeds on organic matter, typically having specialized sense organs and a nervous system and able to respond rapidly to stimuli; any living creature, including man’.
 Whilst this allows us to exclude things that are not animals, such as rocks, newspapers, and glass, it also demonstrates that what separates humans from other animals is not necessarily biology; instead, to understand this potential difference we can turn to philosophy.